raspiblitz/raspiblitz/README.md

 As you can see from the URL, you can find the build script in this Git repo under `build_sdcard.sh`.
 You can check what gets installed and configured in detail.
 Feel free to post improvements as pull requests.

 The whole build process takes a while.
 At the end the LCD drivers get installed and a reboot is needed.
 A user `admin` is created during the process.
 Remember the default password is now `raspiblitz`.
 You can login per SSH again - this time use admin: `ssh admin@[IP-OF-YOUR-RASPI]`.
-The install dialog of the RaspiBlitz schould automatically start.
+The install dialog of the RaspiBlitz should automatically start.
 If you do not want to continue with the installation at this moment and use this sd card as a template for setting up multiple RaspiBlitzes, click `Cancel` and run `/home/admin/XXprepareRelease.sh`.
 Once you see the LCD going white and the activity LED of the pi starts going dark, you can unplug power and remove the SD card.
 You have now built your own RaspiBlitz SD card image.

 *Note: If you plan to use your self-build sd card as a MASTER copy and distribute it: Use a smaller 8GB card for that.
 This way it's ensured that it will fit on every 16 GB card recommended for RaspiBlitz later on.*